nftperp-mevbot/nftperp-maker/README.md

 ![Strategy Image](platform.png)

 Then, orders are constantly monitored.
-Orders are updated when the price deviates, or the sum of open orders deviates at a size greater than DEVIATION_THRESHOLD.
+Orders are updated when the bids price deviates above the mark/index price at a rate of BID_UPDATE_GAP %, or the sum of open orders deviates at a size greater than DEVIATION_THRESHOLD.
 If there is an active long exposure, the new orders will be larger on the short side and vice versa.

 - The DEVIATION_THRESHOLD check exists because it would be expensive to actively create transactions and change orders after every trade.